Factor Investing Calculator

 Methodology

-Applies the Fama three-factor model: expected return = (beta × market return) + (value loading × value premium) + (size loading × size premium) + alpha.
+Applies a simplified, Fama-French-style three-factor model (using raw market return rather than excess return over a risk-free rate): expected return = (beta × market return) + (value loading × value premium) + (size loading × size premium) + alpha.

 References